-As mentioned, it should be emphasized that this report does not provide indicators of CO2 emissions leakage, but merely tracks electricity generation and imports, and related CO2 emissions, in the RGGI region.
-A key metric presented in this report that may provide a preliminary or potential indication of emissions leakage, or a lack thereof, is electric generation and related CO2 emissions from all non-RGGI electric generation serving electric load in the nine-state RGGI region.
-Monitoring results show that there has been an increase in the amount of non-RGGI electric generation serving load in the RGGI region, with a decrease in the CO_2 emissions rate of this generation, which largely offsets the increase in generation.
-Overall, the monitoring results show that there has been a 4.6 percent decrease in average annual CO_2 emissions from non-RGGI electric generation serving load in the RGGI region during the period of 2015 to 2017 when compared to the base period, and a similar decrease for the calendar year 2017 when compared to the base period.
+It should be emphasized that this report does not provide indicators of CO_2 emissions leakage, but rather tracks electricity generation and imports, and related CO_2 emissions, in the RGGI region.
+A key metric presented in this report that may provide a preliminary or potential indication of emissions leakage, or a lack thereof, is electric generation and related CO_2 emissions from all non-RGGI electric generation serving electric load in the nine-state region.

+Monitoring results show that there has been an increase in the amount of non-RGGI electric generation serving load in the RGGI region as well as a decrease in the CO_2 emissions rate of this generation, which largely offsets the increase in generation.
+Specifically, there has been a 6.1 percent decrease in average annual CO_2 emissions from non-RGGI electric generation serving load in the RGGI region during the period of 2016 to 2018 when compared to the base period of 2006 to 2008, and a similar decrease for the calendar year 2018 when compared to the base period.